mohamed-ouahrich/AboutMe/README.md

 # AboutMe
 - 👋 Hi, I’m @mohamed_Ouahrich
-- 👀 I’m interested in full stack development
+- 👀 I’m interested in full stack development (Java/Angular)
-- 🌱 I’m currently learning spring boot
+- 🌱 I’m currently learning Angular
 - 💞️ I’m looking to collaborate on in backend projects
-- 📫 How to reach me medouahrich123@gmail.com
+- 📫 How to reach me mohamedouahrichgmail.com

 <!---
 mohamed-ouahrich/AboutMe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.